ichard26/ichard26.github.io/content/blog/2025/pip-25.1/index.md

   all non-standard wheel filenames.
   [See the pip 25.0 post for more details.][old-deprecations]

+## Acknowledgements

+Thank you to Emma Smith and Damian Shaw for reviewing the draft of this post.
+Any typos or glaring mistakes are my own.

 [^separate-metadata]: They are not defined under the `project` table because Dependency Groups
     are meant to be a general feature that work regardless of whether you have an actual Python package to install or not.